julian-klode/lingolang/docs/abstract-interpreter.md

 ```

 #### Slice expressions
-The slice expression `A[L:H:M]` (where `L`, `H`, `M` are optional) is simply evaluated left to right.
+The slice expression `A[L:H:M]` (where `L` - low, `H` - high, `M` - maximum (capacity of the slice) are optional) is simply evaluated left to right.
 For the purpose of this definition, let us assume that they all are specified.
 If either are unspecified, their owner would be `NoOwner`, their dependencies empty, and the store identical to the left-hand-side store.

 \begin{align*}
 \intertext{Therefore, if:}